 So what is meal prep exactly?
 Is it just a millennial term for batch cooking?
 Or is it a fancy buzzword for leftovers?
 And how can you get started today?
-You are about to find out everything in this packed meal prep guide.
+You are about to find everything out in this ultimate meal prep guide.

-If you ever wondered how to meal prep and where you should start, I have written this guide just for you to understand the fundamentals of meal preparation and how you can benefit from following a simple step by step guide.
+If you ever wondered how to meal prep and where you should start, this beginner guide is just for you to understand the basics of meal preparation and how you can benefit from following a simple step-by-step guide.

-To cut a long story short, meal prep is simply advanced meal preparation where you invest a bulk of your time cooking meals for the week or month ahead.
+Meal prep is simply advanced meal preparation where you invest a bulk of your time cooking meals for days, weeks, or months ahead.

 That alone is enough to call it a life hack because this one habit can help you achieve many life goals beyond eating healthy or following a diet.

 - Save time: think of batch tasking, you batch tasks together and do them all at once.
 This is essentially batch cooking which helps you save time by cooking once per week or month.
 Meal prep is slightly different because it focuses on individual meals and portions, but it also helps you save time.
 This is a big advantage if you have a busy lifestyle and have little time during the weekdays.

 - Save money: if you’re looking for a money-saving strategy, meal prep is right up there because once you divide your meal into multiple servings, the cost per meal drops.
 Suppose you’re planning for the week ahead, your shopping list won’t be too expensive, and it can also help prevent you from eating out.

 - Reach your goal: whether you’re aiming to build muscle, lose weight or stay in shape, you will need to follow a meal plan or be aware of the number of calories you’re allowed to consume.
 Meal prep helps tremendously in this respect because you can weigh and divide meals into multiple portions, which you can record in an app like MyFitnessPal.